 Perhaps the most significant criticism of the rating system involves its reliance on self-reporting.
 Some nursing homes have been accused of gaming the ratings by, for example, inflating their reports of staffing levels and information about patient health.

 A California study determined that some nursing homes were able to achieve 5-star ratings without providing 5-star service.
-Fortunately, the study determined that less than 10% of California nursing homes were actively inflating their ratings.
+Fortunately, the study determined that at least 6% of California nursing homes were actively inflating their ratings.

 In response to those critics, CMS claims that it no longer relies on a nursing home’s unsupported assurance that it maintains a reported staffing level.
 Nursing homes must now provide payroll journals to prove that their reports are accurate.
 When records show that a nursing home failed to have a registered nurse on-site for four days in quarterly reporting period, CMS assigns the nursing home an automatic one-star rating in the staffing level category.